Overview

 How much does a tax extension cost?

 There are no additional fees associated with filing an extension.
-Though you are required to submit any payments owed to the IRS and state by the tax filing due date.
-The extension survey will calculate how much you should pay based on your tax liability but if you underpay you can still be subjected to penalties and interest for underpayment and late fees.
+However, you are required to submit any payments owed to the IRS and state by the tax filing due date.
+The extension survey will calculate how much you should pay based on your tax liability, but if you underpay, you can still be subjected to penalties and interest for underpayment and late fees.

 After you've filed an extension